Skip to main content

 Final thoughts on school panic buttons and alert systems

-Panic buttons and school emergency notification systems are essential components of an effective campus security system, ensuring incidents are handled promptly and appropriately.
-Developing systems that notify authorities instantly, offer residents guidance and activate wider security tools will improve incident responses, protecting students from potential threats.
+Panic buttons and school emergency notification systems are essential components of an effective campus physical security system, ensuring incidents are handled promptly and appropriately.
+Developing systems that notify authorities instantly, offer residents guidance and activate wider security technology tools will improve incident responses, protecting students from potential threats.
 If your school is considering implementing a school emergency notification or panic button system, consider applying for school safety grant funding to help bring this technology to your campus.

 Have questions?
 We can help